davidfokkema/deadsea-optics/README.md

 ```
 dso gui
 ```
+The command-line interface is perfect to do a quick measurement and write the data to a CSV file, or to perform multiple measurements with the exact same parameters.
 To check that a compatible device is available, run
 ```
 dso check
 ```